Graduate Catalog

 - Admission to the Lewis & Clark Principal License program.

-Applicants from Oregon approved programs must apply for licensure within three years following completion of their respective programs.
-If more than three years pass before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Candidates must apply for a license directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, if required, and transcripts.
+Applicants must apply for licensure within three years following completion of their respective programs.
+If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

 Professional Administrator License